Sidewalk cafe: During COVID

 The COVID-19 pandemic in New York City forced restaurants to close their dining rooms.
 They received emergency permission to operate al fresco dining areas in streets.
-By September 2020, 10,600 restaurants had enrolled in the city's outdoor dining program, compared to just 1,023 sidewalk cafés that existed before the pandemic.
+By September 2020, 10,600 restaurants had enrolled in the city's outdoor dining program, compared to just 1,023 sidewalk cafés that had existed before the pandemic.

 Many restaurants installed outdoor dining enclosures called bubble pods to promote social distancing.
 These hemispherical or igloo shaped structures became common during the pandemic.
-They were criticized for poor ventilation and for safety concerns but some experts believe that if properly ventilated and cleaned between diners these enclosures could be considered safe.
+They were criticized for poor ventilation and safety concerns, but some experts believe that if properly ventilated and cleaned between diners, these enclosures could be considered safe.